IntellegixLabs/EngineC-LuauC/README.md

+writted by a kid who likes to sidequest and got bored

 ## EngineC (LuauC)
 part of IT26 program
 this is in alpha open testing expect bugs please, also go to the issues page to report issues this is very much appreciated